DRMF/mediawiki-extensions-MathMenu/doc/md/intro/extend.md

-# The JOBAD Structure
+# Extending the Core
-JOBAD is structured into several different areas.
+JOBAD is structured into several different areas:

 The `JOBAD` variable holds everything related to JOBAD.
 It is also a constructor for JOBAD Instances.
 The JOBAD Core uses this as a namespace.